apple/foundationdb/documentation/sphinx/source/tenants.rst

 Raw access
 ----------

-When operating in the tenant mode ``required_experimental``, transactions are not ordinarily permitted to run without using a tenant.
+When operating in the tenant mode ``required`` or using a metacluster, transactions are not ordinarily permitted to run without using a tenant.
 In order to access the system keys or perform maintenance operations that span multiple tenants, it is required to use the ``RAW_ACCESS`` transaction option to access the global key-space.
 It is an error to specify ``RAW_ACCESS`` on a transaction that is configured to use a tenant.

 .. note :: Setting the ``READ_SYSTEM_KEYS`` or ``ACCESS_SYSTEM_KEYS`` options implies ``RAW_ACCESS`` for your transaction.